alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 ### 3.1 — Set the Hostname

-Assign a unique hostname to the client machine.
-This will be the computer account name in the domain.
+Just like the Domain Controller, the client machine needs a unique, meaningful hostname.
+This hostname will become the machine's computer account name in Active Directory.
+We set it to `lc12` (Linux Client 12):

 ```bash
 sudo hostnamectl set-hostname lc12
 hostname -f
 ```

-> `hostname -f` displays the FQDN to confirm the change was applied correctly.
+The `hostname -f` command prints the Fully Qualified Domain Name to verify the change took effect correctly:

 <br>